Login

 My name is Mary Beth Geiser PT, DPT, OCS, FAAOMPT.
 I am running for a position on the Nominating Committee for AOPT Pain SIG.
 I have 30+ years of clinical experience in the field of physical therapy.
 I work in an outpatient clinical setting and maintain a referral-only caseload (34 hours/week).
 My primary focus is treating individuals with chronic pain.
 In addition to my clinic hours, I am actively working for three universities as an adjunct or affiliate faculty member and have created pain-related coursework and mentored students for all three levels of PT education (DPT, Residency, and Fellowship programs).
 I possess leadership skills (APTA Wisconsin Reimbursement Chair, APTA Wisconsin Membership Chair, AAOMPT Academic and Clinical Faculty SIG Treasurer, VP, and President-elect) and have years of committee involvement across local, regional, and national levels (Advocate Aurora Healthcare Committees [spine, pain, shoulder and dysautonomia] Marquette University Pro Bono Clinic, Concordia University Wisconsin Pro Bono Clinic, APTA Neck Pain Task Force, and APTA CPG Development Group Member [pain]).
 I am a past and present member of AOPT Pain SIG and feel ready to serve its members in this role.
 The future of the AOPT Pain SIG leadership needs to be more diverse (ethnically, culturally, and clinically).
 A position on the nominating committee offers me opportunities to bring new ideas and individuals to the group.

-P-SIG Nominating Committee Member candidate:
+Meet our PASIG Nominating Committee Member below:

 salvatori